2025

 with Fr.
 Austin!

-Day 8 –Friday, September 12th After a well-needed rest, enjoy a hearty, full English breakfast at your leisure.
-We’ll leave late morning for a short ride to Stirling Castle, and a guided tour of one of the British Isles most significant, historic castles and royal residences.
+Day 8 –Friday, September 12 th After a well-needed rest, enjoy a hearty, full English breakfast at your leisure.
+We’ll leave in the morning for a short ride to Stirling Castle, and a guided tour of one of the British Isles most significant, historic castles and royal residences.
 It was the early home to Henry VIII’s first daughter, Mary Queen of Scots.
 Mary was one of many Scottish kings and queens who were crowned at Sterling castle.
 The tour includes tales of ghostly apparitions, as well as the more tangible displays as seen in the Museum of the Argyll and Highlander’s regiments, The Palace, The Chapel Royal, the Great Hall completed in 1503, Queen Anne Garden and Castle Exhibition and an unusual inclusion, the Great Kitchens of the castle all housed within the castle’s walls!
 There is also a café and gift shop featuring unique gifts.
-On our return to Edinburgh, we visit our last famous site at the bottom of the Royal Mile, Palace of Holyrood House https://www.rct.uk/visit/palace-of-holyroodhouse/.
-This is the residence for every British monarch when they are in Edinburgh including of course the now current king, Charles III.

 $3,880.
 Per Person Sharing, includes Airfare from most US East Cost Airports.